Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 ServerPort

-The ServerPort attribute tells the ODBC-ODBC Bridge Client ODBC driver which server to connect to.
-ServerPort is the name or IP address of the server machine where the ODBC-ODBC Bridge Server Service is running and the port the Server is listening on.
-The port defaults to 8888 in the ODBC-ODBC Bridge Server configuration.
+The ServerPort attribute tells the ODBC-ODBC Bridge client which server to connect to.
+ServerPort is the name or IP address of the server machine where the ODBC-ODBC Bridge server is running and the port the server is listening on.
+The port defaults to 8888 in the ODBC-ODBC Bridge server configuration.
 This is not the port your database engine is listening on.
 Separate the server machine from the port with a colon (:) in the ServerPort attribute value.
 For example, windows_server:8888.

-The ODBC-ODBC Bridge Server is configurable through an HTTP interface.
-Supposing your ODBC-ODBC Bridge Server is installed on windows.mycompany.local, you can access the ODBC-ODBC Bridge Server administration interface using the URL http://windows.mycompany.local:8890.
+The ODBC-ODBC Bridge server is configurable through an HTTP interface.
+Supposing your ODBC-ODBC Bridge server is installed on windows.mycompany.local, you can access the ODBC-ODBC Bridge server administration interface using this URL: http://windows.mycompany.local:8890.

 TargetDSN

-The TargetDSN attribute tells the ODBC-ODBC Bridge Client which data source on the remote server you want to access.
-This must be the name of a System data source as the ODBC-ODBC Bridge Server can only access System data sources.
-(To create a System data source, in the Microsoft ODBC Administrator, select the System DSN tab before clicking on Add).
+The TargetDSN attribute tells the ODBC-ODBC Bridge client which data source on the remote server you want to access.
+This must be the name of a system data source as the ODBC-ODBC Bridge server can only access system data sources.
+(To create a system data source, in the Microsoft ODBC Data Source Administrator, select the System DSN tab, and then choose Add).

-Note For more information about creating a System DSN on Windows, see the ODBC-ODBC Bridge manual.
+Note For more information about creating a system DSN on Windows, refer to the ODBC-ODBC Bridge manual.